haowu-rock/haowu-rock.github.io/_teaching/2025-spring-teaching.md

 location: "Pittsburgh, PA, Unitated States"
 ---

-I will be a teaching assistant for the course 18-491/18-691, Digital Signal Processing, at Carnegie Mellon University during the Spring 2025 semester.
-I have accepted the offer to be the TA for the course next semester.
+I am currently a teaching assistant for the course 18-491/18-691 Digital Signal Processing at Carnegie Mellon University during the Spring 2025 semester.